jonrcable/environment/README.md

 	(note: this will create an folder called .homestead in your home directory with a file called Homestead.yaml)

-- clone this repository into a folder called Code in the root of your home folder
+- clone this repository into the Development folder in a new folder called Code

-	!# cd ~/
+	!# cd ~/Development

 	!# git clone https://github.com/jonrcable/enviroment.git Code